ArthTechnologies/ocelot/README.md

 ✅ Subscriptions with stripe
 ✅ Basic UI and function for terminal on the frontend
 ❌ Signin via discord
-❓ Subscriptions with paypal
-❓ Decentralized options for accounts and/or paynments
+❓ Decentralized options for accounts